 Understanding PPO Medicare Advantage Plans: Freedom With a Catch

-PPO Medicare Advantage plans are popular for their flexibility — but many beneficiaries misunderstand how they work, especially when it comes to
+PPO Medicare Advantage plans are popular for their flexibility — but many beneficiaries misunderstand how they work, especially when it comes to doctor networks and out-of-network costs.
+Let’s break it down before you get hit with surprise bills.

 What Is a PPO Medicare Advantage Plan?

-Preferred Provider Organization (PPO) Medicare Advantage plan lets you:
+A Preferred Provider Organization (PPO) Medicare Advantage plan lets you:

 - See doctors and specialists without a referral